gvwilson/buildtogether.tech/src/design/index.md

 tape some popsicle sticks to your fingers so you can't bend them and then see how easy it is to use something like Slack.

-Making software [%i "accessibility" "software design!accessibility" %]accessible[%/i%] doesn't just help people with obvious
+Making software accessible[%i "accessibility" "software design!accessibility" %] doesn't just help people with obvious
 disabilities: as [%b Johnson2017 %] points out, the population is aging, and everything you do to help people who are deaf also helps people who are gradually losing their hearing.